neo4j/cypher-language-support/packages/language-server/README.md

 ## Bundle the server and run with node

-To package the language server into a single javascript bundle, go to the root of the project and do `npm run assemble` or `npm run assemble -- -- --minify` if you'd rather have the code minified.
+To package the language server into a single javascript bundle, go to the root of the project and do `npm run build`.
-After that a file `./packages/server/dist/cypher-language-server.js` will be generated.
+After that a file `./packages/language-server/dist/server.js` will be generated.

-You can run the language server with `node ./cypher-language-server.js --stdio`.
+You can run the language server with `node ./server.js --stdio`.

 Below you can find a few examples in Typescript on how to send messages to that server.